Barber and Cosmetology Arts and Sciences Licensees

 A sales tax permit does not automatically give the permit holder absolute exemption from sales tax on purchases.
 Supplies may be purchased exempt from tax if they are for resale; the permit holder completes an exemption certificate to give to the supplier.

 Oftentimes a business will remove items from inventory for its own use, not to resell to a customer.
 If the inventory was purchased tax free, the business owes sales tax on what it uses in the course of business.
-The sales tax is reported on the “goods consumed” line on the sales tax return.
+The cost of the item removed from inventory is reported on the “goods consumed” line on the sales tax return.

 For example, the business must pay sales tax on the shampoo used while shampooing and styling a customer’s hair.
-Shampoo that is sold by the bottle to a customer is purchased tax free from a supplier by the business.
-The business charges the customer sales tax on the selling price.
+Shampoo that is sold by the bottle to a customer may be purchased tax free from a supplier by the business.
+The business charges the customer sales tax on the sales price.

 Following are items that are taxable...

 when used in the performance of barber and cosmetology services and when used to maintain the business.
 This list is not intended to be complete.
-Questions about the taxability of an item should be directed to Taxpayer Services or call 515-281-3114 or 800-367-3388 (Iowa, Rock Island, Moline, Omaha).
+Questions about the taxability of an item should be directed to Taxpayer Services or call 515-281-3114 or 800-367-3388.

 Hot curling irons